APPLICANTS FROM NON-EU/EEA COUNTRIES REGISTRATION FOR SUBJECTS WITH NO ADMISSION RESTRICTIONS OR ENTRANCE EXAMINATIONS

 Some degree programmes may be subject only to an access restriction.
 Places for study are allocated by the University.

 The University allocates places according to the conditions set out in the State Law on Higher Education in Baden-Wuerttemberg (Landeshochschulgesetz Baden-Württemberg) and the Admission and Immatriculation Regulations of Heidelberg University.
 Generally, provided that an applicant fulfils all legal requirements for admission, he or she is able to enrol in a degree programme without admission restrictions or an entrance examination.
 Admission to some degree programmes without admission restrictions and entrance examinations is nonetheless subject to specific, additional requirements.
-Information on such requirements can be found in the respective selection regulations/admission regulations.
+Information on such requirements can be found in the respective selection regulations/admission regulations or study and examination regulations.

 FEATURES SPECIFIC TO CERTAIN DEGREE PROGRAMMES